-Preface Parents and Students: 4 Accessibility 5 Section One: Parental Rights 6 Consent, Opt-Out, and Refusal Rights 6 Removing a Student from Instruction or Excusing a Student from a Required Component Instruction Right of Access to Student Records, Curriculum Materials, and District Records/Policies 14 A Student with Exceptionalities or Special Circumstances 19 Section Two: Other Important Information for Parents and Students 27 Absences/Attendance 27 Accountability under State and Federal Law (All Grade Levels) 32 Armed Services Vocational Aptitude Battery Test (Grades 10-12) 32 Awards and Honors (All Grade Levels) 32 Bullying (All Grade Levels) 32 Career and Technical Education (CTE) and Other Work-Based Programs (Secondary Gr Levels Only) Celebrations (All Grade Levels) 36 Child Sexual Abuse, Trafficking, and Other Maltreatment of Children (All Grade Levels) 36 Class Rank/Highest-Ranking Student (Secondary Grade Levels Only) 38 Class Schedules (Secondary Grade Levels Only) 39 College and University Admissions and Financial Aid (All Grade Levels) 39 College Credit Courses (Secondary Grade Levels Only) 40 Communications (All Grade Levels) 41 Complaints and Concerns (All Grade Levels) 41 Conduct (All Grade Levels) 42 Counseling 43 Course Credit (Secondary Grade Levels Only) 45 Credit by Examination - If a Student Has Taken the Course/Subject (Grades 6-12) 45 Credit by Examination for Advancement/Acceleration - If a Student Has Not Taken the Course/Subject 45 Dating Violence, Discrimination, Harassment, and Retaliation (All Grade Levels) 46 Discrimination 50 Distance Learning (All Grade Levels) 50 Distribution of Literature, Published Materials, or Other Documents (All Grade Levels) 50 Dress and Grooming (All Grade Levels) 52
+Preface Parents and Students: 2 AccessibilityError!
+Bookmark not d efined.
+Section One: Parental Rights 4 Consent, Opt-Out, and Refusal Rights 4 Removing a Student from Instruction or Excusing a Student from a Required Compor Instruction Right of Access to Student Records, Curriculum Materials, and District Records/Polic ies12 A Student with Exceptionalities or Special Circumstances 17 Section Two: Other Important Information for Parents and Students 25 Absences/Attendance 25 Accountability under State and Federal Law (All Grade Levels) 30 Armed Services Vocational Aptitude Battery Test (Grades 10-12) 30 Awards and Honors (All Grade Levels) 30 Bullying (All Grade Levels) 30 Career and Technical Education (CTE) and Other Work-Based Programs (Secondary Levels Only) Celebrations (All Grade Levels) 34 Child Sexual Abuse, Trafficking, and Other Maltreatment of Children (All Grade Level s)34 Class Rank/Highest-Ranking Student (Secondary Grade Levels Only) 37 Class Schedules (Secondary Grade Levels Only) 38 College and University Admissions and Financial Aid (All Grade Levels) 38 College Credit Courses (Secondary Grade Levels Only) 39 Communications (All Grade Levels) 40 Complaints and Concerns (All Grade Levels) Conduct (All Grade Levels) 41 Counseling 42 Course Credit (Secondary Grade Levels Only) 44 Credit by Examination - If a Student Has Taken the Course/Subject (Grades 6-12) 44 Credit by Examination for Advancement/Acceleration - If a Student Has Not Taken the Course/Subject Dating Violence, Discrimination, Harassment, and Retaliation (All Grade Levels) 45 Discrimination 49 Distance Learning (All Grade Levels) 49 Distribution of Literature, Published Materials, or Other Documents (All Grade Levels) )49 Dress and Grooming (All Grade Levels) 51 Electronic Devices and Technology Resources (All Grade Levels) 52